debugmen/debugmen.github.io/_posts/2021-02-08-diceisyou.markdown

 ![sprites](/assets/diceisyou/bitmap.png)

-When we look at this image, we realize that all those values we spent so much time checking can just be deduced by looking at the position of the sprite in this image if you treat it as a 30x12 grid...
+When we look at this image, we realize that all those values we spent so much time checking could've potentiall just been deduced by looking at the position of the sprite in this image if you treat it as a 30x12 grid....
+Oh well.

 Knowing the values of the sprites is nice.
-Lets try and look for the logic which actually lights up the purple blocks when 5 symbols get placed next to them.
+Lets try and look for the logic which actually lights up the purple blocks when 5 symbols get placed in order next to them.

 Searching through the decompilation some more, we find a couple functions with names that sound like the kind of behavior we are looking for: